BenOrton1/django-comic-project/README.md

 "message": "You did not provide an API key.
 You need to provide your API key in the Authorization header, using Bearer auth (e.g. 'Authorization: Bearer YOUR_SECRET_KEY').
 See https://stripe.com/docs/api#authentication for details, or we can help at https://support.stripe.com/.", "type": "invalid_request_error"
 }
-more work needed to fix this bug, contacted tutor support and got no response
+when working with enviroment variable but works correctly when not more work needed to fix this bug, contacted tutor support and got no response

 register forms has been tested and is working correctly/